linode/linode-cli/README.rst

   of these fields for the sake of NetworkPolicy and other Kubernetes features.
 * Nodes in Kubernetes are labeled with the Linode Region and Linode Type, which can also be used by controllers for the purposes of scheduling
-* The Kubernetes metrics-server is installed, allowing you to use `kubectl top`
+* The Kubernetes metrics-server is installed, allowing you to use ``kubectl top``

 The following is the help message for the command::

    $ linode-cli k8s-alpha create --help
    usage: k8s-alpha create [-h] [--node-type TYPE] [--nodes COUNT]
                            [--master-type TYPE] [--region REGION]
-                           [--ssh-private-key KEYPATH] [--ssh-public-key KEYPATH]
+                           [--ssh-public-key KEYPATH]
                            NAME

    positional arguments:
      NAME                  A name for the cluster.

    optional arguments:
-     -h, --help            show this help message and exit --node-type TYPE      Linode Type ID for cluster Nodes as retrieved with `linode-cli linodes types`. (default "g6-standard-2")
+     -h, --help            show this help message and exit --node-type TYPE      The Linode Type ID for cluster Nodes as retrieved with `linode-cli linodes types`. (default "g6-standard-2")
      --nodes COUNT         The number of Linodes to deploy as Nodes in the cluster. (default 3)
-     --master-type TYPE    Linode Type ID for cluster Master Nodes as retrieved with `linode-cli linodes types`. (default
+     --master-type TYPE    The Linode Type ID for cluster Master Nodes as retrieved with `linode-cli linodes types`. (default
                            "g6-standard-2")
      --region REGION       The Linode Region ID in which to deploy the cluster as retrieved with `linode-cli regions list`. (default
                            "us-west")
-     --ssh-private-key KEYPATH
-                           The path to your private key file which will be used to access Nodes
      --ssh-public-key KEYPATH
-                           The path to your public key file which will be used to access Nodes
+                           The path to your public key file which will be used to access Nodes during initial provisioning only!
+The keypair _must_ be added to an ssh-agent (default
+                           $HOME/.ssh/id_rsa.pub)

-Here's an example use of the command, creating a cluster with 6 2GB Linodes as the Nodes::
+Here's an example usage of the command, creating a cluster with six 2GB Linodes as the Nodes::

-   linode-cli k8s-alpha create mycluster77 --node-type g6-standard-1 --nodes 6 --master-type g6-standard-4 --region us-east --ssh-private-key $HOME/.ssh/id_rsa --ssh-public-key $HOME/.ssh/id_rsa.pub
+   linode-cli k8s-alpha create mycluster77 --node-type g6-standard-1 --nodes 6 --master-type g6-standard-4 --region us-east --ssh-public-key $HOME/.ssh/id_rsa.pub

 Once you have created a cluster, that cluster's kubeconfig is automatically merged into your default kubeconfig.
-The kubectl context is also switched.
-So you can immediately begin interacting with the cluster.
+The kubectl context is also switched so that you can immediately begin interacting with the cluster.
 For example::

    kubectl get pods --all-namespaces kubectl create -f the-next-big-social-app-manifest.yaml

-If you have any questions, or just want to hang out, visit us on #linode on the `Kubernetes offical Slack`_!
+If you have any questions, or just want to hang out, visit us on #linode on the `Kubernetes official Slack`_!

 .. _Kubernetes official Slack: http://slack.k8s.io/
 .. _Linode Cloud Controller Manager: https://github.com/linode/linode-cloud-controller-manager